-The principal will be responsible for providing information to all staff, students and parents/guardians about anaphylaxis and development of the school's anaphylaxis management strategies.

-The school administration will work collaboratively with the P&C Anaphylaxis and Allergy committee to promote our 'Allergy Awareness' message.

-Volunteers and casual relief staff will be informed on arrival at the school if they are caring for a student at risk of anaphylaxis and their role in responding to an anaphylactic reaction.
+- The principal will be responsible for providing information to all staff, students, parents/caregivers and external providers about allergies, anaphylaxis and the school's allergies & anaphylaxis management strategies. - The principal will work with the P&C to ensure it is aligned with school Allergy and Anaphylaxis policy. work collaboratively with the P&C Anaphylaxis and Allergy committee to promote our 'Allergy Awareness' message.
+Comment P&C activities are a key risk to students with risk of allergic reactions and should be managed under a common approach / policy.
+Note that the school is legally responsible for activities during school time, even if run by P&C. - Volunteers and casual relief staff will be informed on arrival at the school if they are caring for a student at risk of anaphylaxis and their role in responding to an anaphylactic reaction.